dzackgarza/Arizona-Winter-School-2019/Background Notes/Spectra.md

 > It turns out we get homology operations if our space is associative 'up to coherent homotopy.'
 You might ask what this means, and it turns out that it's equivalent to being the loopspace of some other space.
 Being associative and commutative 'up to coherent homotopy' buys you something more: you're an infinite loop space

 > Spanier-Whitehead Duality (This is one of the motivations given in Adams' book, which you should read... modulo the part on smash products.)
 Given a finite CW-complex, X, I can embed it into a large sphere Sn in a nice way so that the complement deformation retracts onto a finite CW-complex, Y. This is called the 'Spanier-Whitehead dual' of X. The thing is, Y is not determined up to homotopy by X. However, the stable homotopy type of Y is determined by X, independent of the choice of embedding or sphere (this basically follows from Alexander duality).
 So if we want to make arguments exploiting duality, it's best to work in the stable category.

+> think about every time you make an argument in homology using the long exact sequence of a pair... you can now make that argument with stable homotopy groups, or any other nice spectrum, etc.)